swedendrift/beholder/README.md

-##Beholder - helping guardians keep track of their children
+##Beholder - helping guardians keep track of their loved ones

 ####Please see the wiki for project setup details: